Vonage/vonage-java-sdk/README.md

 ### Revoke Secret

-Revoke a secret associated to your account id:
+Revoke a secret associated with your account id:

 ```java
 AuthMethod auth = new TokenAuthMethod(API_KEY, API_SECRET);